nishanthjois/Autonomous-Vehicle-Detection/README.md

 For this, we will build a heat map to combine overlapping detections and remove false positives:

 Step 1:
-To make a heat-map, we're simply going to add "heat" (+=1) for all pixels within windows where a positive detection is reported by your classifier.
+To make a heat-map, we're simply going to add "heat" (+=1) for all pixels within windows where a positive detection is reported by our classifier.

 Heat map with both multiple detections False postive:

 ![Alt text](/Output-images/heatmap_falsepositives.png?)

 Step 2:
 Due to above, areas of multiple detections get "hot", while transient false positives stay "cool".
-We can then simply threshold your heatmap to remove false positives.
+We can then simply threshold our heatmap to remove false positives.
 Ex: heatmap = threshold(heatmap, 4) # if number of detected windows are less than 4 than those will be considered as false positive.

 Thresholded heatmap: